 - iPhone 8, iPhone X and Samsung Galaxy S8 phone plans are eligible, among others.

 - You can also keep your old phone provided you pay out the full remaining cost of your phone and get a new phone as normal.

 Phones are able to be upgraded online without the need to walk into a physical Optus store.
 Of course there are a few hoops to jump through and it means handing back your current phone in ‘good working order’, but more on that later.

 Optus New Phone Trade Up Plans

 Most ‘My Plan Plus’ mobile phone plans from Optus are eligible, provided you’re on a 24 month contract paying off a handset.
-After 12 months you can upgrade to the latest smartphone for only $99.
+After 12 months you can upgrade to the latest smartphone – just pay an upgrade fee of $99 or $149.
 Below are some compatible 64GB iPhone X plans, keeping in mind that if you upgrade to this phone you’ll likely be on the plan you’re already paying for, rather than upgrading to a new one.

 Optus has some of the cheaper iPhone X plans in the market, which include extra perks such as data-free music streaming, international calls and subscriptions to Optus Sport, which airs English Premier League soccer.
 Currently it seems that ‘Flex’ lease plans are not eligible meaning customers on this type of contract cannot upgrade every year like those who are on ‘Plus’ plans can.